georgeerol/DeepLearningDroneSimulator/README.md

 With 2 NVDIA GTX 1070 with 8GB RAM and the hyperparameters settings above, it took almost 3 hours to train the model.

-**Note**: See the model_training Jupyter Notebook located in the [code folder](./code) or the html page located in the [html folder](./html) for more information about the implementation of the Segmentation Network.
+**Note**: See the model_training Jupyter Notebook located in the [code folder](./code) or the html page located in the [html folder](./html) for more information about the implementation of the segmentation network.

 ## Setup Instructions